AtariWriter: AtariWriter Plus

 The new version also greatly expanded printer support.
-In addition to the original set of Atari printers and the ones added later like the XMM 801 dot-matrix printer and XDM 121 daisy wheel printer, selecting "other" showed drivers for the Epson FX-80, MicroPrism 480 and Juki 6100.
+In addition to the original set of Atari printers and the ones added later like the XMM801 dot-matrix printer and XDM121 daisy wheel printer, selecting "other" showed drivers for the Epson FX-80, MicroPrism 480 and Juki 6100.
 This menu had another "other" selection which allowed you to load a driver from disk.
 The manual included an entire section on how to create your own printer driver, although the ones from the original APX disks continued to work.

 Other new options were available as load-on-demand subprograms which were included on the program disk.
 Most notable was Atari Proofreader, a spell checker with 36,000 word library that took up both sides of the second disk.
 Selecting Verify Spelling from the main menu exited AtarWriter and ran Proofreader, which then loaded a selected document and continued.
 Another was the Mail Merge option, which worked in a similar fashion and could merge with up to 255 records of up to 15 fields stored in a second file.
 Because these were all disk based, they were quite slow; a 3,000 word document took about 15 minutes to spell check.

 One downside to the new program was that it left only 12 kB free on an original 48 kB machine, only slightly more than the 10 kB of the original Word Processor.
 On the 130XE, running the custom version, 47,616 bytes were available.
 This was arranged as three banks of 15,872, but the program attempted to make this invisible by loading and saving all three from a single file.
 However, during editing one had to manually jump from bank to bank using a function key.

 AtariWriter 80

-After years of complaints that the platform did not have any official 80-column support, in 1989 Atari released the XEP80, a plug-in display module that connected one of the Atari joystick ports to a composite monitor.
+After years of complaints that the platform did not have any official 80-column support, Atari released the XEP80 in 1987, a plug-in display module that connects one of the Atari joystick ports to a composite monitor.
 Any program wishing to use this option had to be re-written to support the new mode, which was entirely unrelated to the built-in display hardware.
-Atari used AtariWriter Plus to produce AtariWriter 80, which was otherwise identical.
+Atari modified AtariWriter Plus to support the XEP80 and released it as AtariWriter 80, which was otherwise identical to Plus.
 The only major change was that the column display in the editor, formerly along the bottom of the screen, was now repositioned to the top.
 The XEP communicated in serial, so some delays are seen when the complete screen is redrawn, like when switching to the menu and back to the document, but the system is otherwise similar to Plus.
 The program was apparently completed in November 1987, but for unknown reasons was not released until well into the late summer of 1988.